-- sustaining the potential of natural and physical resources (excluding minerals) to meet the reasonably foreseeable needs of future generations; and - b) safeguarding the life-supporting capacity of air, water, soil, and ecosystems; and - c) avoiding, remedying, or mitigating any adverse effects of activities on the environment.

-Sustainable yield

-The yield of merchantable forest produce that may be taken from a forest area whilst sustaining the long-term productive capacity of the forest area.
-In practice 'Sustainable Yield' is also defined by reference to maintaining a minimum age of felling and/or meeting other minimum requirements over a period of time.
+- a) sustaining the potential of natural and physical resources (excluding minerals) to meet the reasonably foreseeable needs of future generations; and - b) safeguarding the life-supporting capacity of air, water, soil, and ecosystems; and - c) avoiding, remedying, or mitigating any adverse effects of activities on the environment. - Sustainable yield The yield of merchantable forest produce that may be taken from a forest area whilst sustaining the long-term productive capacity of the forest area.
+In practice 'Sustainable Yield' is also defined by reference to maintaining a minimum age of felling and/or meeting other minimum requirements over a period of time. - Sweep Deviation from straightness of a log or stem section.